Frequently Asked Questions

-A. I know some people who go home on weekends, but most people stay on campus.
+I know some people who go home on weekends, but most people stay on campus.
 There is a lot to do during the weekends.
-The campus puts on activities all year long, including dances in The Cave and activities through our Outdoor Rec program. —Katelyn Wattanaporn ’12
+The campus puts on activities all year long, including dances in The Cave and activities through our Outdoor Rec program. — Katelyn Wattanaporn ’12

 Should I bring my car to campus?
 How can I get around town without a car?

 It’s always nice to have your own car, and there is access to secure parking round campus.
 If you don’t have a car, you can always take the bus.
 The system is really reliable.
 I use it all the time, whether it’s going to the mall or downtown Tacoma.
 You can even go to piercetransit.org to plan your rip – you’ll get all the details you need to get to your destination and back. — Liona Guevara ’11